 The Office of Chief Counsel manages the legal affairs of the agency and serves as the chief legal advisor in a wide variety of areas of law.
 The office reviews KORA (Kansas Open Records Act) requests and statewide contracts.
 Additionally the office is responsible for labor relations in the state and provides counsel on personnel issues.
-The Office of Chief Counsel advised the Citizens Regulatory Review Board, the Health Care Commission, and the Office of the Repealer.
+The Office of Chief Counsel also advises the Health Care Commission.

 Director of Facilities and Property Management